Star Wars: Episode III – Revenge of the Sith: Filming

 Christensen and Ewan McGregor began rehearsing their climactic lightsaber duel long before Lucas would shoot it.
 They trained extensively with stunt coordinator Nick Gillard to memorize and perform their duel together.
 As in the previous prequel film, McGregor and Christensen performed their own lightsaber fighting scenes without the use of stunt doubles.
 The speed at which Vader and Obi-Wan engage in their duel is mostly the speed at which it was filmed, although there are instances where single frames were removed to increase the velocity of particular strikes.
 An example of this occurs as Obi-Wan strikes down on Vader after applying an armlock in the duel's first half.

-Revenge of the Sith eventually became the first Star Wars film in which Anakin Skywalker and the suited Darth Vader were played by the same actor in the same film.
+Revenge of the Sith was the first Star Wars film in which Anakin Skywalker and the suited Darth Vader were played by the same actor in the same film.
 As Christensen recounted, it was originally intended to simply have a "tall guy" in the Darth Vader costume, but, after "begging and pleading", Christensen persuaded Lucas to have the Vader costume used in the film created specifically to fit him.
 The new costume featured shoe lifts and a muscle suit.
 It also required Christensen (who is 6 ft tall) to look through the helmet's mouthpiece.

 In 2004, Gary Oldman was originally approached to provide the voice of General Grievous; however, complications arose during contract negotiations after Oldman learned the film was to be made outside of the Screen Actors Guild, of which he is a member.
-He backed out of the role rather than violate the union's rules.
+He decided to drop out of the role rather than violate the union's rules.
 Matthew Wood, who voiced Grievous, disputed this story at Celebration III, held in Indianapolis.
 According to him, Oldman is a friend of producer Rick McCallum, and thus recorded an audition as a favor to him, but was not chosen.
 Wood, who was also the supervising sound editor, was in charge of the auditions and submitted his audition anonymously in the midst of 30 others, under the initials "A.S." for Alan Smithee.
 Days later, he received a phone call asking for the full name to the initials "A.S."